 Rice Canyon, Santa Clarita, California

-Apparently, the land up the canyon east of the creek bed up to the top of the ridge between Rice and East Canyons is still privately owned.
-See the end of the photos webpage to see a map.
+The land up the canyon east of the creek bed up to the top of the ridge between Rice and East Canyons is still privately owned.
+See below for maps.

 Pages: